 4. Visualize and imagine the best outcome: While “thinking positively” may be hard to do at times, what we can do is set aside some time to deliberately think about a favorable outcome to what you want.
 Law of attraction experts have affirmed the magical-like effects of a visualization practice, in which you immerse yourself in the emotions and feelings of success, even before it happens.
 Visualization is more than just daydreaming.
 It’s projecting the future that you want to manifest.
 Listening to inspiring music and guided visualization can add potency to your practice.

 What will ultimately liberate us, is knowing that even if things don’t work out as we hoped, we will be okay.
-As long as we have inner strength, we can overcome any disappointment.
+As long as we feel strong within, we can overcome any disappointment.
 As long as we have courage, we can keep going.
 As long as we have wisdom, we’ll have the ability to use the lessons we learned to create a brighter and better tomorrow.

 All my best on your journey,